What is distal renal tubular acidosis (dRTA)?

 What are the signs and symptoms of dRTA?

-dRTA can cause digestive disorders, such as anorexia, vomiting, diarrhea, and constipation, and can also lead to hearing loss.
+dRTA can also cause digestive disorders, such as anorexia, vomiting, diarrhea, and constipation, and can also lead to hearing loss.

 How is dRTA treated?